Pennypack Farm Hiring for 12 week Summer Internship

-We are seeking farming interns for the 2021 Summer season.
+We are seeking farming interns for the 2022 Summer season.
 Our farm internship program is designed for people interested in gaining experience working on a medium scale organic farm, learning about local sustainable agriculture.
 During the 12-week summer farm internship, interns will be engaged in farming tasks including planting, harvesting, weeding, trellising, and irrigation.
 Candidates must be comfortable working on their feet doing physical work for long periods of time.
 We do not require interns to have any previous farming experience; as an education center we are excited to share our knowledge about farming and provide our interns with a fulfilling experience that will be useful to them regardless of future career path.
 Comfort with being outdoors and physically active is encouraged.

 In this internship, we anticipate our interns will come to appreciate:

 -the work involved in producing sustainable local food